Interventions Services for Children between 0 and 3 years of age

 Individual Parent TEACCHing Sessions: 8 – 12 Sessions Model

 Individualized Parent TEACCHing Sessions are designed to facilitate a collaboration/partnership between TEACCH staff and parents.
 A key to this collaboration is our underlying philosophy that parents know their child best and that TEACCH can provide information, strategies, and support to address the needs of their child.
 Individual parent TEACCHing sessions are available to parents of individuals with autism of all ages.

 These sessions provide an opportunity for parents to learn ways of teaching their child at home, build self-help and other home skills including communication and social skills, as well as address behavioral concerns.
 Sessions are 45 minutes in length and offered weekly.
-The number of sessions varies depending on the individual’s need (typically eight to twelve sessions).
-During the sessions, a therapist works directly with the child to model suggested strategies, and then works with the parent to implement these strategies that address the concerns the parent may have.
+The number of sessions varies depending on the individual’s needs (typically eight to twelve sessions).
+During the sessions, a therapist works directly with the child to model suggested strategies and then works with the parent to implement these strategies that address the concerns the parent may have.

 Our clinical services are provided as part of the UNC Health Care system’s UNC Faculty Physicians group.
-We accept Medicaid, Medicare, Tricare, some BCBS plans, State Health Plan, and we are in network for many insurance carriers.
+We accept Medicaid, Medicare, Tricare, some BCBS plans, State Health Plan, and we are in-network for many insurance carriers.

 Parents are strongly encouraged to attend the Chapel Hill TEACCH Parent Information Seminar prior to beginning individual sessions.
 The seminar is two hours in length and designed to provide information about autism and structured teaching.